ales-erjavec/orange3/doc/visual-programming/source/widgets/unsupervised/correspondenceanalysis.md

    * Column principal - The column points are plotted in the principal coordinates; row points in principal coordinates.

-   The symmetric plot is the default.

    The asymmetric plots are bi-plots.
-The standard coordinates are the 'axes' that span the row/column principal coordinates (the row principal coordinates are a convex linear combinations of column standard coordinates and vice-versa).
+The standard coordinates are the 'axes' that span the row/column principal coordinates (i.e the row principal coordinates are a convex linear combinations of column standard coordinates and vice-versa).

-   Note also that the standard coordinates are just rescaled principal coordinates.

    The 'Display standard coords. as arrows' switches the display of standard coordinates between point or arrow display.